WilliamMarti/mPower/README.md

 >python mpower.py 127.0.0.1 2 up

-Change the status of 2 on host 127.0.0.1 to up
+Change the status of port 2 on host 127.0.0.1 to up